Why Every Workplace Needs an Emergency Action Plan (EAP)

 Legal Requirements for an EAP

-- Workplaces with more than 10 employees must maintain a written EAP.
+- Workplaces with more than 10 employees must keep a written EAP.

-- Employers must review the plan with each team member when it is developed, whenever a team member’s responsibilities change, and when it is updated.
+- Employers must review the plan with each employee when it is created, when roles change, or when the plan is updated.

-Adhering to these requirements can result in OSHA citations, fines, or increased liability in the event of an incident.
+Failure to meet these requirements can result in OSHA citations, fines, or increased liability in the event of an incident.

 The Takeaway